Bogdanisar/FMI-PPC-MPI/Readme.md

 ## Suman

-I've implemented three solutions for the 'Suman' problem:
+I've implemented several solutions for the 'Suman' problem:
 - A sequential solution (no MPI).
+- A solution using a concurrent (lock-free) stack.
 - A MPI solution where each process gets and equal amount of work and the results are joined using an MPI_Reduce call.
 - A MPI solution where each process dynamically gets new workload as soon as the last one has finished which might be preferential when the distributed nodes have unequal processing power.

 Since the numeric results of big inputs can be quite large, regular 32bit or 64bit integers might not be sufficient.
 As such, each of the solutions here has a variant implementation using Big Integers from GMP (GNU Multiple Precision Arithmetic Library).
+Such a variant is denoted with the "_bigNumber" suffix in the file name.

 ## Setup (Ubuntu)